 The results of this policy are monitored and evaluated continuously by observation of the children as they go about their daily tasks and by the way they behave towards adults and children.
 Attention is paid to comments and reaction from visitors to the school and from people we meet when on school trips.

-This policy was reviewed in spring 2019.
+This policy was reviewed in spring 2021.
 It will be shared with all staff annually in September and with new staff during their induction process.

-Presented to Governing Body on Signed and approved on behalf of Governing Body
+Signed and approved on behalf of Governing Bod

 Consistent Management Plan